-About three-quarters of American adults have periodontal disease, and many are not aware that they have the condition.
-Unfortunately, periodontal disease starts out silently and progresses with very few symptoms.
-Chronic halitosis, bleeding gums and a receding gum line are a few of the early signs of periodontal disease.
+About three-quarters of American adults have periodontal disease, and many are unaware that they have the condition.
+That’s because periodontal disease starts out silently and progresses with very few symptoms.
+You may require periodontal service if you experience Chronic halitosis, bleeding gums, and a receding gum line.
 Recognizing symptoms and getting treatment early is key to avoiding the destruction periodontal disease causes to both your oral and overall health.

-At Nash Family Dentistry, we are committed to helping our patients combat periodontal disease.
-If you have chronic halitosis or bleeding gums, we recommend that you seek treatment right away.
+At Nash Family Dentistry, we are committed to helping our patients combat periodontal disease through our periodontal services in Vicksburg, MS. If you have chronic halitosis or bleeding gums, we recommend that you seek treatment right away.

 Below are some of the treatments that may be recommended to our patients with periodontal disease in Vicksburg, MS.